Difference Between Life and Live

 What is Live?

 Live is a verb that refers to the process of being alive.
 In other words, to be alive connotes the life of a plant or an animal.
-For example, Shakespeare was one of the greatest writers who lived on planet Earth.
+For example, Shakespeare was one of the greatest writers living on Earth.

-Another meaning of live is to specify the residential address of an individual.
+Another meaning of life is to specify the residential address of an individual.
 For example, I live on 46th Street, Marshall Avenue.

 The past tense of the word live is lived.
-Live usually connote the residence in a home.
-For instance, Joe lives in a shaggy house.
+Live connote the residence in a home.
+For instance, Joe lives in a hairy house.

-The phrase live by may also be used to refer to the ideals or beliefs of a person.
+The phrase lives by may also be used to refer to the ideals or beliefs of a person.
 For example, some people live by the principle of helping others.

-In a symbolic sense, the word live may conceptualize to mean a life rich in experience.
-For example, an individual who possesses ready wit and has a quick mind lives more in a day than an individual with a dull mind lives in a month.
+In a symbolic sense, the word life may conceptualize to mean a life rich in experience.
+For example, an individual who possesses ready wit and has a quick mind lives more in a day than an individual with a dull sense lives in a month.

-The word live also serves as an adjective.
-In this sense, it refers to having life.
-For example, a live lobster.
+The word life also serves as an adjective.
+In this sense, it refers to having a life—for example, a live lobster

-Another common meaning of live is to connote the broadcast of an event at the time of occurrence.
-For instance, the Iraq invasion was an event that was telecasted live on TV channels.
+Another ordinary meaning of life is to connote the broadcast of an event at the time of occurrence.
+For instance, the Iraq invasion was telecasted live on TV channels.

 Another example is the cricket match between India and New Zealand was broadcasted live for the audiences to enjoy.
 Thus, the word live has multi-facet meanings.